AHP Publishing Chronology 1981-2024

 2018.
 In late July Andrew Hogarth and Chris Fisher release their new album “Great Plains Volume II” The album contains five new songs Coyote Man, Buffalo Medicine Horns, Big Hole, Children of the Mist and Comanche Moon.
 Plus five instrumental versions of the above mentioned tracks.
 The album is presented in a four panel digipak with colour image on the disc and a sixteen page colour booklet with images, liner notes and lyrics.

 2018.
-In late July Andrew Hogarth and Chris Fisher also reissue their original album “Great Plains Volume I” from 2000-2001.
+In late July Hogarth and Fisher also reissue their original album “Great Plains Volume I” from 2000-2001.
 The album contains the original eleven songs, Sitting Bull, Medicine Water, In Dreams, Lightning Creek, Sweet Medicine, Crazy Horse, Hands of Time, Reach Up, Great Plains, Angels’ Play and Lakota Spirit.
 The album like volume two is presented in a four panel digipak with colour image on the disc and a twenty-eight page colour booklet with images, liner notes and lyrics.

-Great Plains Stories 1951-2019 by Andrew Hogarth.
+Great Plains Stories Chapter Titles 1951-2024 by Andrew Hogarth.

 - Chapter 1 Hollywood Indians, Little Bighorn to Wounded Knee, USA, 2006.